100101011110101101101110110000000000010/Python-Files/README.md

 - platform: Used to determine the current operating system so that the appropriate command can be executed.
 - yt_dlp: Download the specified video and merge the video and audio streams based on the chosen format.
 - tkinter: Graphic User Interfaces (GUI) such as checkbox/toggles, labels, textboxes, etc.
+- pyperclip: Copying text to the user's clipboard.